Antonio-JP/pseries_basis/docsrc/source/index.rst

 for solutions of difference/differential equations within the ring of formal power series.

-This package synergies pretty naturally with other packages from the author and with the package ``ore_algebra`` from M. Kauers et. al.

 This work is licensed under a `Creative Commons Attribution-Share Alike 3.0 License <https://creativecommons.org/licenses/by-sa/3.0/>`_.